 -

 Panelled door with frame.
 Walnut and pine wood, wrought iron.
 20th century.
-Single-leaf door with a wooden frame decorated with smooth mouldings that opens to the right.
-It has a decoration based on square and rectangular panels with diamonds inside, combining dark and light wood, and a wrought iron knob (balustrade handle, latch and plate with cut profiles, combining curves with lines).
-Certain elements of the piece refer to Baroque works of the 17th century.
+A single-leaf door with a wooden frame decorated with plain moldings, opening to the right.
+It features a decoration of square and rectangular panels with diamond shapes inside, combining dark and light wood, and a wrought iron doorknob (balauster handle, latch, and plate with cut-out profiles, combining curves and lines).
+Certain elements of the piece are reminiscent of 17th-century Baroque works.

 · Size: 99x203 cms.